 The Trump Administration’s recent announcement to increase Delta exports to Central Valley farmers poses an imminent threat to the emblematic California fish species under the watch of Governor Brown.
 With only two Delta smelt identified in the last fish survey, state and federal agencies need to focus time, money, and energy on restoring smelt populations instead of turning up the pumps.

 If the Delta smelt are gone, it will be that much easier for tunnels proponents to build CA WaterFix—a system that when operated will usher in the extinction of Delta smelt if they are not completely wiped out during the project’s construction.
 The Delta smelt is our small but mighty canary in the coal mine; it is an indicator of the health of the Delta ecosystem.
 If it goes, the future impacts to the health of humans and to other Delta fish and wildlife would be devastating.

-Please join us January 23rd for a public meeting and rally on the Trump Administration’s plan to “maximize” Delta exports.
-In addition, get your opposition on the public record by sending comments to the USBR opposing this plan.
+Thank you for joining us on January 23rd to express opposition to Trump Administration’s plan to “maximize” Delta exports, you can view the press conference here.
+Please make sure to get your opposition on the public record by sending comments to the USBR opposing this plan.

 Send in your written comments by 2/1: Instructions here.